Werner von Blomberg: Minister of Defense

 Blomberg had a reputation as something of a lackey to Hitler.
 As such, he was nicknamed "Rubber Lion" by some of his critics in the army who were less than enthusiastic about Hitler.
 One of the few notable exceptions was during the run-up to the Night of the Long Knives from 30 June to 2 July 1934.
 In early June, Hindenburg decided that unless Hitler did something to end the growing political tension in Germany, he would declare martial law and turn over control of the government to the army.
 Blomberg, who had been known to oppose the growing power of the SA, was chosen to inform Hitler of that decision on the president's behalf.
 When Hitler arrived at Hindenburg's estate at Neudeck on 21 June 1934, he was greeted by Blomberg on the steps leading into the estate.
-Wheeler-Bennett wrote that Hitler was faced with "a von Blomberg no longer the affable 'Rubber Lion' or the adoring 'Hitler-Junge Quex', but embodying all the stern ruthlessness of the Prussian military caste".
+Wheeler-Bennett wrote that Hitler was faced with "a von Blomberg no longer the affable "Rubber Lion" or the adoring "Hitler-Junge Quex", but embodying all the stern ruthlessness of the Prussian military caste".

 Blomberg bluntly informed Hitler that Hindenburg was highly displeased with the recent developments and was seriously considering dismissing Hitler as chancellor if he did not rein in the SA at once.
-When Hitler met Hindenburg, the latter insisted for Blomberg to attend the meeting as a sign of his confidence in the Defense Minister.
+When Hitler met Hindenburg, the latter insisted that Blomberg attend the meeting as a sign of his confidence in the Defense Minister.
 The meeting lasted half-an-hour, and Hindenburg repeated the threat to dismiss Hitler.

-Blomberg was aware of least in general of the purge that Hitler began planning after the Neudeck meeting.
-The conversations between Blomberg and Hitler in late June 1934 were generally not recorded, which makes it difficult to determine how much Blomberg knew, but he was definitely aware of what Hitler had decided to do.
-On 25 June 1934, the military was placed in a state of alert, and on 28 June, Röhm was expelled from the League of German Officers.
+Blomberg was aware, at least in general, of the purge that Hitler began planning after the Neudeck meeting.
+The conversations between Blomberg and Hitler in late June 1934 were generally not recorded, which makes it difficult to determine how much Blomberg knew.
+Still, he was definitely aware of what Hitler had decided to do.
+On 25 June 1934, the military was placed on alert, and on 28 June, Röhm was expelled from the League of German Officers.
 The decision to expel Röhm was part of Blomberg's effort to maintain the "honor" of the German military.
-Röhm being executed as a traitor from the League would besmirch the honor of the reputation of the League in general.
-The same thinking later led to those officers involved in the putsch attempt of 20 July 1944 to be dishonorably discharged before they were tried for treason as a way of upholding military "honor."
+Röhm's execution as a traitor within the League would besmirch the League's honor and reputation.
+The same thinking later led to those officers involved in the putsch attempt of 20 July 1944 being dishonorably discharged before they were tried for treason as a way of upholding military "honor."